This goes beyond mere numbers. The political climate in Jamaica is gaining heat!

 According to experts, these students will miss out on the critical face-to-face socializing process for a child’s development until the global health pandemic has passed.

-Several schools that followed the guidelines of social distancing and masking had to close due to new infections, according to reports.
-Furthermore, these schools have the necessary resources, such as adequate classroom size and proper ventilation.
+Several schools that followed social distancing and masking recommendations were forced to close owing to new infections, according to reports.

 While communities debate the best course of action to mitigate the effects of science, politics, vaccination, and equitable distribution of resources.